 Ficus plants can be easily propagated by cuttings.
 Simply cut an already lignified piece off a shoot, allow it to dry slightly and then place it in a damp substrate.
 Important is: The soil temperature should be as high as possible.
 25-30°C is optimal.You can support the rooting also by a high humidity.

-Ficus bonsai or Ficus houseplants are available for very little money.
+Fig tree bonsai or Ficus houseplants are available for very little money.
 You save a lot of time if you buy an already rooted houseplant or a small bonsai and then shape it further.
 Propagating from seeds needs a lot of time.

 Ficus - Advantages for bonsai styling

 - A ficus is evergreen.
-So you can enjoy this bonsai tree all year round
+So you can enjoy the tree all year round

 - As an easy-care bonsai species, a Ficus is a good bonsai for beginners or perfect as a gift

 - Ficus likes a lot of light but tolerates partially shaded locations.
-Nevertheless - keep a bonsai as bright as possible
+Nevertheless - keep the bonsai as bright as possible

-- Many bonsai styles, even cascades, are easy to create.
+- Many styles, even cascades, are easy to create.
 The often existing aerial roots look very attractive

 - Ficus bonsai trees are hardly affected by pests and are not susceptible to disease

 Wiring of a fig tree is possible throughout the growing season.
 Caution - with strong growth of the tree, the bonsai wire quickly leaves marks on the bark.
 Similarly, the bark can be injured when wiring the bonsai.
 Work carefully !